freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-92.md

 # --description--

-To "promote ethics" means to encourage good and honest behavior in a workplace.
+To `promote ethics` means to encourage good and honest behavior in a workplace.
 Ethics are important moral rules that help people decide what is right.
-For example: "Companies promote ethics to ensure fairness and honesty among employees."
+For example: `Companies promote ethics to ensure fairness and honesty among employees.`

 # --question--

 ## --text--

-What does it mean 'to promote ethics' at work?
+What does it mean `to promote ethics` at work?

 ## --answers--